MonAmiral/PlayerDogModel/README.md

 ## Features:
 Replaces the player models with a dog model!
 - Use the helmets on the side of the suits rack to switch between dog and human model.
+- The mod should work in multiplayer with players who do not have it.
-- Ragdolls aren't supported yet.
+- Ragdolls are not supported yet.

 ## Credits:
 - Based on DarnHyena's LethalCreatures mod, which is based on code by Zoomy: https://github.com/DarnHyena/LethalCreatures